 Sahar Delijani was born in Iran and grew up in California.
-Her debut novel, Children of the Jacaranda Tree, will be published in more than 70 countries and translated into 27 languages.
+Her debut novel, Children of the Jacaranda Tree, has been published in more than 70 countries and translated into 28 languages.

 Set in post-revolutionary Iran, Delijani’s gripping novel is a blistering indictment of tyranny, a poignant tribute to those who bear the scars of it, and a celebration of the human’s heart’s eternal yearning for freedom.

 Set in post-revolutionary Iran, and told in interconnected, alternate perspectives, Children of the Jacaranda Tree is a deeply personal tale that gives voice to the men, women, and children who won a war only to find their lives—and those of their descendants—imperiled by its aftermath.

 buy the book